Guitar Build Process

 - let's just say 50 for all

-Cut 3mm bridge plate, 75mm deep (will trim later)
+Cut 3mm bridge plate (slightly thinnger OK if hardwood), 75mm deep (will trim later)

 Sand in a bit of a lateral crown to match dip in mould